 "Experience is the Key"

 On this African Expedition, rest assured that our years of experience will ensure that every aspect of your journey from reservations to interpretation will be handled seamlessly, professionally and safely.
 From the day you land in Cape Town to the final Expedition Banquet in Johannesburg, we have worked hard so that your every need is met -- with enthusiasm and a respect for the African environment.
 Throughout our expedition, Anne and Jim are your hosts, information source, troubleshooters and daily travel companions.
 Being part of a small team, with common interests, educational levels and environmental awareness also helps ensure a Safari that creates life-long friendships and treasured memories.
 Just Pack Your Bags!

 Our Travel Philosophy

 Through the expertise and experience of team guide and oceanographer, Jim Hart, we can see first hand the crucial role the earth's water cycle plays in Africa's wildlife and cultures.
-No boring lectures or classes...just opportunities to learn about, and actively participate in, ongoing, long-term, wildlife preservation and environmental programs, all the while staying in luxurious, well situated, conservation-oriented, lodges.<
+No boring lectures or classes...just opportunities to learn about, and actively participate in, ongoing, long-term, wildlife preservation and environmental programs, all the while staying in luxurious but remote, well situated, conservation-oriented, lodges.<

 Lastly, Africa can be an intimidating destination.
 For centuries, part of its lure has been the excitement of not knowing what challenges you'll experience nor what dramas nature may show you each day.